Dante-Berth/RP/Dynamic_Treatment_Regime/DTR.md

 agent-based simulation methodology was chosen due to its flexibility for biological modeling and also its power for modeling heterogeneity)

+Modeling cancer environment \cite{opasic2020cancersim} or also a agent based model coded where rules are frozen, cannot add new rules to specefic rules \cite{lopez2014estimating} used their own cell based agent model for estimating a radiotherapy dose treatment.
+GPU PhysiCell \cite{stack2022openacc}, a part of PhysiCell code is in the GPU and the times speed up, is an ongoing project designed to migrate portions of its serial CPU code to run on GPUs using OpenACC.
+GPU approaches very promising models, decrease the computionnal time,  that can lead more cells and more nearby to real biological models.
+Agent Based Models on GPU \cite{richmond2023flame} highly development or Gell \cite{du2023gell} which offered more than 150 speed up compared to PHysiCell mutli core \cite{du2023gell}.
+However Gell is less versatile and offers less possibility to build relevant biological models but still a good example of optimized software where performance is primordial.
+While Flame GPU 2 \cite{richmond2023flame}, he is a tradeoff between versatility and rapidity.
+In micro Biology, researchers mainly use PhysiCell due to the versatility and the easiest way to use it, compared to Gell or FLAMEGPU2, PhysiCell offered a no code model creation software called PhysiCell Studio.

+## Agent Based Model and Reinforcement Learning
+Given an agent based model software ( NetLOGO) & Q-Learning algorithm researchers \cite{jalalimanesh2017simulation} had proposed a new approach, they used Q-Learning to optimize the treatment.
+The reinforcement learning algorithm has the goal to treat the disease without overusing radiotherapy in order to avoid healthy tissue.

 ## Bibliography
 @article{zeng2022optimizing,